Cyber0x3a/typeracer_cheat/README.md

 <h3>Prerequisites</h3>

-Here you list all prerequisites necessary for running your project.
+Here you list all the prerequisites necessary for running your project.
 For example:

 - [Python](https://python.org/)
 - [PyAutoGUI](https://pyautogui.readthedocs.io/en/latest/install.html)